dmitriz/un/README.md

 - No external imports, no packages, no libraries
 - No extension of proprietary component classes (Backbone, React, ...)
 - No lock-ins, your uncomponents should be usable as plugins with or without any framework
+- Reuse your code and share with others accross frameworks with no boundaries

 ## Why unframework?